YonatanKof/wwape-next/content/post/hwb-colors.md

 ---
-title: 'HWB Colors'
+title: 'HWB Color Model'
 author_name: 'Yonatan Ben Knaan'
 date: '2025-09-08'
 updated: ''
 cover_image: '/posts/hwb-colors/hwb-colors.webp'
 cover_image_height: '320'
 cover_image_thumbhash: 'cDkOPI74eIZ/hIeIZ3gEpPJjQw'
-social_image: '/posts/hwb-colors/hwb-colors-social'
+social_image: '/posts/hwb-colors/hwb-colors-social.jpg'
 image_alt: 'The HWB color wheel depiction'
 description: 'Fix your broken colors with HWB model'
 tags: ['Creative']
 ---
-Hex and RGBs aren't made for people!
+Hex and RGB aren't made for people!
 When you think _darker blue_ or _vibrant red_, you're thinking in terms of hues and their modifications.

-The HWB model works this way, separating the base color from its intensity and brightness adjustments.
+The HWB model works this way, separating the base color from its whiteness and blackness adjustments.

-Unlike RGB's technical approach, this perceptual model mirrors how we naturally understand color, making palette creation and color manipulation more predictable.
+Unlike RGB's technical approach, this perceptual model mirrors how we naturally perceive color, making palette creation and manipulation more predictable.

 ## The HWB model

 The `hwb()` function defines colors using **Hue** with **Whiteness** and **Blackness** values, plus optional transparency.
-Where just the **Hue** is its pure color, adding the **Whiteness** and **Blackness** will change its lightness or darkness, and mixing them will produce everything in between.
+Here, the **Hue** is its pure color, adding the **Whiteness** and **Blackness** will change its lightness or darkness, and mixing them will produce everything in between.

-#### A simple way to think of the `hwb()` model.
+#### A simple way to understand the `hwb()` model

 ::GridBlockTwo{frOne="3fr" frTwo="2fr" gap="var(--space-m)"}
 :::GridUnit
 Basic syntax `hwb(0deg 0% 0%)`

-1st value, `0deg` is the *hue* ranging from 0° to 359° (red to red) as you probably know it from `HSL`
+The first value, `0deg`, is the _hue_ ranging from 0° to 359° (red to red) as you probably know it from `HSL`

-2nd value, `0%` is the *white* where `100%` will be pure white
+The second value, `0%`, is the _whiteness_ where `100%` will be pure white

-3rd value, `0%` is the *black*  where `100%` will be pure black
+The third value, `0%`, is the _blackness_  where `100%` will be pure black

-So `w 0%, b 0%` will be the full hue color
+So `w 0%, b 0%` will give the full hue color

-Mixing `w` and `b` will result in a gray, murky color
+Mixing `w` and `b` results in a gray, muted color

-You can add opacity like so `hwb(0deg 0% 0% / .5)`
+You can also add opacity like this `hwb(0deg 0% 0% / .5)`

 :::